 Each bookkeeping level is a qualification in its own right; your completion time will depend on which of the levels you choose to study.

 If you’re looking to self-study AAT quickly, or on a budget, why not try an Eagle subscription FREE for 7 days?
 Distance learning gives you the freedom to study on your own schedule, when it suits you.

 Our online content, powered by Kaplan, is always available and up to date.
 Access the full course, without paying per level, and feel free to progress at your own pace.
 You’re in control.

-The AAT’s guided hours in this article were sourced from AAT course pages on accounting and bookkeeping in August 2020.
-The Eagle academic support team’s guided hours are based on data from our own student’s completion times between 2010 – 2020.
+The AAT’s guided hours in this article were sourced from AAT course pages on accounting and bookkeeping in October 2023.
+The Eagle academic support team’s guided hours are based on data from our own student’s completion times as of October 2023.